UAMS Psychiatric Research Institute

 Little Rock, AR 72205

-About University of Arkansas UAMS Psychiatric Research Institute
+About UAMS Psychiatric Research Institute

 UAMS Psychiatric Research Institute offers outpatient care at their Center for Addiction Services and Treatment in Little Rock, Arkansas.
 Here, they treat opioid use disorders with medication assisted treatment.
 To treat opioid detoxification, withdrawal, and cravings this method combines individual and group therapy with the use of medications such as methadone, Vivitrol, buprenorphine, Suboxone and others.